 If you are not comfortable training your dog personally, or if you are having trouble doing so, be sure to reach out to a certified trainer.
 The sooner you do so, the easier (and cheaper) the process will be.

 Dogs learn how to behave through early and frequent interaction with humans and other members of their species.
 In the wild, canines learn many of the social dos and don’ts from their mother, but you’ll typically have to guide your new pet through this process yourself.

-For example, Black German Shepherds frequently experience digestive problems, as well as skin and coat issues.
+For example, this breed frequently experiences digestive problems, as well as skin and coat issues.
 They can also suffer from osteoarthritis and hip dysplasia.
 But if you select the right food, you may be able to avoid some of these issues.

 Foods that are made from high-quality, biologically appropriate ingredients will usually help reduce the prevalence of digestive problems.
 Many premium dog foods are also fortified with probiotics (beneficial bacteria that live in your dog’s intestines), which can improve your dog’s digestive performance and encourage proper elimination habits too.